Entropic estimation of optimal transport maps: Background on optimal transport theory

 \subsection{Optimal transport under the quadratic cost}

-Let $\cP(\Omega)$ be the space of (Borel) probability measures with support contained in $\Omega$, and~$\cP_{\text{ac}}(\Omega)$ be those with densities.
-We first present Brenier's Theorem, which guarantees the existence of an optimal map between two distributions when the first measure is absolutely continuous. \begin{theorem}[Brenier's Theorem] \citep{Bre91} Let $P \in \cP_{\text{ac}}(\Omega)$ and $Q \in \cP(\Omega)$.
+Let $\cP(\Omega)$ be the space of (Borel) probability measures with support contained in $\Omega$, and~$\cP_{ac}(\Omega)$ be those with densities with respect to Lebesgue measure.
+We first present Brenier's Theorem, which guarantees the existence of an optimal map between two distributions when the first measure is absolutely continuous. \begin{theorem}[Brenier's Theorem] \citep{Bre91} Let $P \in \cP_{ac}(\Omega)$ and $Q \in \cP(\Omega)$.
 Then \begin{enumerate} \item there exists a solution $T_0$ to~\cref{eq: monge_p}, with $T_0 = \nabla \varphi_0$, for a convex function $\varphi_0$ solving

-where $\varphi^*$ is the convex conjugate to $\varphi$. \item If in addition $Q \in \cP_{\text{ac}} (\Omega)$, then $\nabla \varphi^*_0$ is the optimal transport map from $Q$ to $P$. \end{enumerate} \end{theorem} If $P$ does not have a density, then~\cref{eq: monge_p} may not have a solution, but this problem can be ameliorated by passing to a convex relaxation of \cref{eq: monge_p} due to \cite{Kan42}, which leads to the definition of the 2-Wasserstein distance:
+where $\varphi^*$ is the convex conjugate to $\varphi$. \item If in addition $Q \in \cP_{ac}(\Omega)$, then $\nabla \varphi^*_0$ is the optimal transport map from $Q$ to $P$. \end{enumerate} \end{theorem} If $P$ does not have a density, then~\cref{eq: monge_p} may not have a solution, but this problem can be remedied by passing to a convex relaxation of \cref{eq: monge_p} due to \cite{Kan42}, which leads to the definition of the 2-Wasserstein distance:

 where

 is the set of \textit{couplings} between $P$ and $Q$.
 Unlike \cref{eq: monge_p}, \cref{eq: kant_p} always admits a minimizer when $P$ and $Q$ have finite second moments.
 We call such a minimizer an \textit{optimal plan}, denoted $\pi_0$.